 The DC Black Film Festival (DCBFF) is dedicated to showcasing quality film, webseries and television content by and/or about people of African descent.
 We support emerging artists striving to add diversity to the images and storytellers working in the entertainment industry.
 The DCBFF is committed to playing an integral role in discovering, celebrating and helping films and filmmakers by bringing them to the attention of the industry, media and public.

 Jury Awards are given in the following categories:

 Best Student Film

 Best DC Film- Given to film in which DC is a prominent setting or focus of the story.

-All films submitted must have one or all of the above-the-line crew members (writer, director, producer or actors) be of African descent.
+All films submitted must have at least one or more of the above-the-line crew members (writer, director, producer or actors) be of African descent.
 All non-English language films must be subtitled in English.
 Entry does not guarantee acceptance into the festival.
-Films must have been created in 2016 or after.
-Submissions MUST NOT be available on VOD platforms.
+Films must have been created in 2017 or after.
+Submissions MUST NOT be available for viewing online (sites like YouTube, Vimeo, etc.) or on VOD platforms.
+Our only exception to this is for web series submissions.
 All students must provide current, valid ID and submit with school e-mail.